 EstAdventures is a small, privately owned and run tour company based in Tallinn

-, that was founded some ten years ago by expat Australian
+, that was founded in the early-to-mid-2000s by expat Australian

 Andrew Meek, who originally came to Tallinn just to study for a semester and ended up staying for good (having met an Estonian girl!).
 His interest in history and in Estonia in particular soon led him to realize that of the many fascinating things to see here, many were not covered by the mainstream tourism agencies.
 So he set up his own operation to fill the gap and share his discoveries with tourists with similar interests.
 A stroke of luck from a dark tourism perspective, because indeed the official tourism agencies are very reluctant, to say the least, to include Estonia's more recent historical legacies in their offerings for foreign visitors.
 In particular the Soviet era is a period that, from the official standpoint, should simply be forgotten about (see this book review section

 However, Andrew, like me and most other people interested in modern history (rather than the same old 'old stuff') do want to learn about that part of history as well, even though (or even precisely because!) it was a very dark period for the Baltics.